Our work in Northern Ireland

 We publish a wide range of free patient information covering all aspects of bowel cancer; from treatment and surgery to dietary advice and much more.
-Our booklets and factsheets are used by many hospitals and are given to patients when they are newly diagnosed or at certain points throughout the course of their treatment.
-For information on how to download or order our information, click here.
+Our booklets and factsheets are used by many hospitals and are given to patients when they're newly diagnosed or at certain points throughout the course of their treatment.
+For more information on how to download or order our information, click here.

-In partnership with 3fivetwo Training Academy we organise an annual GP study evening.
-On 19 April 2018 we delivered our third GP study evening and had three fantastic talks delivered by Mr Ian McAllister, Dr Vicky Coyle and Mr Jack Lee.
-Over 40 GPs attended on the evening and we found that 100% of attendees found the course useful/very useful and 100% said that they could apply the knowledge learned.
-To find out more about our GP study evenings please contact Bernie on Bernadette.firstname.lastname@example.org or 07900915614.
+Over 40 GPs attended the event and we found that 100% of attendees found the course useful or very useful, and 97% said that they could apply the knowledge learned.
+To find out more about our GP study evenings please email firstname.lastname@example.org.

-In January 2018, we attended the NI Assembly All Party Group on Cancer to highlight the need for a cancer strategy in Northern Ireland and to talk about our work in NI with MLAs.
+In January 2018, we attended the Northern Ireland Assembly All Party Group on Cancer to highlight the need for a cancer strategy in Northern Ireland and to talk about our work in Northern Ireland with MLAs.